Black Charlottesville Has Seen This All Before

 Master barber Dedric Cooke was quiet, until he wasn’t.
 “I didn’t watch it.
 Too much going on.”
 I asked him what was on his mind.
 “They were supposed to be here for a peaceful protest,” Cooke told me, referring to the hundreds-strong group of white nationalists and white supremacists who’d descended upon Charlottesville over the weekend, “but everything they did was the opposite!”

-Cooke’s comments sparked the barely-contained discussion about the Ku Klux Klan that seemed to wait behind every topic of everyday banter.
+Cooke’s comments sparked the barely contained discussion about the Ku Klux Klan that seemed to wait behind every topic of everyday banter.
 What I encountered in Charlottesville wasn’t fear, but familiarity.
 Black Charlottesville has dealt with racism, has been born and raised under statues of Lee and Jefferson, and has fought the Klan.
 And it has lived with—and lives with—white supremacy.

 “It scared people that didn’t expect it,” Cooke said.
-“I was raised by somebody who came through the civil-rights movement and saw the Klan first-hand.
+“I was raised by somebody who came through the civil-rights movement and saw the Klan firsthand.
 I didn’t think I would see it, but I knew people were capable of it.
-It’s not acceptable for blacks or hispanics to act that way, but people accept this kind of stuff, because they’re doing it in the name of heritage or white supremacy.”
+It’s not acceptable for blacks or Hispanics to act that way, but people accept this kind of stuff, because they’re doing it in the name of heritage or white supremacy.”

 Just a short drive down the road, people shuffled in and out of the Brown’s convenience store.
 Four old-school gas pumps dominate the parking lot outside, and customers can get a free piece of fried chicken if they fill up their tanks.
 During the day, members of the Brown family operate the establishment, and fry baskets of the chicken made by the same family recipe that’s been around for generations.
 When it’s fresh, the chicken is golden-brown, hot, and delicious, and stains the paper bags in which it is passed out.